o-lukas/homebridge-smartthings-tv/README.md

 The SmartThings device id.
 Check the log or go to https://account.smartthings.com/ and get the device id.

+### wol

+Enables usage of wake-on-lan functionality to turn the device on.
+Use only if using the SmartThings API does not work for your device.

 ### macAddress

 The mac address of the device to turn device on using wake-on-lan functionality.

+### ping

+Enables usage of ping functionality to determine if device is turned on.
+Use only if using the SmartThings API does not work for your device.

 ### ipAddress